Krivoblotsky/SSIDObserver/README.md

 @property (nonatomic, copy, readonly) NSData *ssidData;
 ```

 One more thing.
-You can use APSSIDInfoProvider if you don't need for observation, but just want to obrain current network info.
+You can use APSSIDInfoProvider if you don't need for observation, but just want to obtain current network info.

 ```objc
 - (APSSIDModel *)currentServiceInfo;